Canon 1D Mark IV vs 1D Mark II

 Feature comparison: Canon 1D Mark IV vs 1D Mark II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the 1D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark IV has a higher magnification than the one of the 1D Mark II (0.58x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Canon 1D Mark II in connection with corresponding information for a sample of similar cameras.

 The 1D Mark IV writes its imaging data to Compact Flash cards, while the 1D Mark II uses Compact Flash or SD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.